mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When joining a group, the new member MUST authenticate that each non-blank parent node P is parent-hash valid.
-This can be done "bottom up" by building chains up from leaves and verifying that all non-blank parent nodes are covered by such chains, or "top down" by verifying that there is exactly one descendant of each non-blank parent node for which the parent node is parent-hash valid.
+This can be done "bottom up" by building chains up from leaves and verifying that all non-blank parent nodes are covered by exactly one such chain, or "top down" by verifying that there is exactly one descendant of each non-blank parent node for which the parent node is parent-hash valid.

-When processing a Commit message, clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_node`.
+When processing a Commit message that includes an UpdatePath, clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_node`.
+After being merged into the tree, the nodes in the UpdatePath form a parent-hash chain from the committer's leaf to the root.

 ## Update Paths